Scroll Top

 The scope of internal communications varies by organization, but some of the most common responsibilities include sharing company news, events, and updates; managing internal communication channels like Teams and SharePoint; helping leadership share updates and visionary messages; fostering employee engagement; and gathering feedback to improve comms strategies.

-Furthermore, Industry guides suggest that every business problem is a communicator’s opportunity.
+Furthermore, industry guides suggest that every business problem is a communicator’s opportunity.
 Communication breakdowns, such as mixed messages, lack of comprehension, wrong or slow-moving information, or a lack of response, account for most business problems.
 Therefore, internal communicators will create real value by improving business performance outcomes.

 Who’s responsible for internal communications?